scottwestoverpersonal/freecodecamp-voting-app/README.md

-# API Basejump: Build a Voting App (Work in progress)
+# API Basejump: Build a Voting App

 A NodeJS App that allows users to view polls, create polls, and vote on them.
 The app uses MongoDB for the database, and Stormpath User Management APIs.